Sticta viviana

 Sticta viviana is a species of corticolous (bark-dwelling), foliose lichen in the family Peltigeraceae.
 It is found in Colombia, where it grows on the branches and twigs of shrubs and treelets in high-elevation páramo habitat.

 Taxonomy

 The lichen was formally described as a new species in 2013 by Alejandra Suárez and Robert Lücking.
 The type specimen was collected from the Páramo de Guasca near Bogotá (Cundinamarca) at an altitude of 3350 m, where it was found growing on the branches of páramo shrubs.
-The species epithet honours Colombian lichenologist Bibiana Moncada ("viviana" is the original form of the name Bibiana), who collected the type during her studies on the systematics and phylogeny of Sticta in Colombia.
+The species epithet honours Colombian lichenologist Bibiana Moncada ("viviana" is the original form of Bibiana), who collected the type during her studies on the systematics and phylogeny of Sticta in Colombia.